INRIM/sir-technical-docs/vpn.md

  * AAA server name: `aaa.example.com`

 ## AAA server configuration
-The AAA server provides authentication and authorization for the FlexVPN server using EAP.
-Optionally, it can also provide accounting, but this is left for future investigation.
+The AAA server provides authentication, authorization and accounting for the FlexVPN server using EAP.
+Accounting is performed on a local SQLite3 database, which can be queried to obtain useful information about the VPN (i.e. connections, IP addresses, data used).

 The AAA server uses the following software to provide EAP authentication:
  * [OpenLDAP](https://www.openldap.org/) as user database.
  * [FreeRADIUS](https://freeradius.org/) for EAP AAA.
  As Operating System, any modern GNU/Linux distribution is sufficient.
-For this guide, I will use [Debian](https://www.debian.org/) Linux.
+For this guide, I will assume [Debian](https://www.debian.org/) Linux.

 ### LDAP database
 The first step is the configuration of the OpenLDAP database, which contains the list